ef-labs/nanoprofiler/README.md

 The magic is, unlike some of the other profiling tools (e.g. MiniProfiler), which constructs/maintains the entire profiling result tree on stepping, the philosophy of NanoProfiler is different.
 NanoProfiler's stepping simply stores the raw profiling results of each step, db or wcf timing into a flat list and saves all the results in an async queue worker thread.

-Since we have much better performance and is designed to consume minimal server resources (memory, cpu, io, etc) in application process, we prefer to enable profiling in production environments, centralize profiling results in e.g. elasticsearch indexes, and monitor & analyze the results with tools like http://kibana.org.
+Since it has much better performance and is designed to consume minimal server resources (memory, cpu, io, etc) in application process, we prefer to enable profiling in production environments, centralize profiling results in e.g. elasticsearch indexes, and monitor & analyze the results with tools like http://kibana.org.

 How to compile the source code?
 -------------------------------------